macgregor/developer-notes/python/sphinx.md

 ```python
 autodoc_member_order = 'bysource'
 ```
 By default autodoc sorts everything alphabetically.
-Im not a fan, I think im pretty good at ordering my code while writing it.
+I'm not a fan, I think I'm pretty good at ordering my code while writing it.
 Add this anywhere in your conf.py to keep source ordering.